MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-blazor.md

 <details>
 <summary>Learn how to troubleshoot common issues when running your app locally.</summary>

-To successfully run your app in Teams, you must have a Microsoft 365 development account that allows app side loading.
-For more information on account opening, see [Prerequisites](prerequisites.md#enable-sideloading).
+To run your app in Teams, you need a Microsoft 365 development account that allows app sideloading.
+For more information about account opening, see [Prerequisites](prerequisites.md#enable-sideloading).

 </details>